-Sander prices vary based on the model, features and type of sander.
+Sander prices vary based on the model, features, and type of sander.

-A decent handheld belt sander starts around $50.
+A decent handheld belt sander starts at around $50.
 But the price can quickly escalate.
 If you’re looking for a heavy-duty, table-mounted sander you’ll find model prices from a few hundred to over a thousand dollars.

 Most orbital finishing sanders cost around $50.
 The very high-end models can go up to about $250, but for most general home use you probably don’t need to spend more than $75.

 Random orbit sanders are slightly more expensive than orbital finishing sanders.
 Top-of-the-line models can be as high as $280 or $300.
 But most random orbit sanders average a far more affordable cost of $80.